openhive-network/hivesense/readme.md

 | **submodules/**         | git submodules                                                           |
 | **tests/**              | Tests                                                                    |

+### Advantages of Using Ollama
+Ollama simplifies the deployment of large language models by exposing them through a lightweight REST API.
+Its minimal setup and support for GGUF-formatted models make it ideal for building scalable, distributed vectorization systems.
+With Ollama, each node can run independently, requiring no additional orchestration beyond standard container or process management.
+This enables effortless horizontal scaling—just add more nodes and place them behind a load balancer.
+Ollama internally handles batching and GPU scheduling, allowing high-throughput inference without the need to implement complex worker queues or embedding pipelines manually.

 ### Database
 #### PostgreSQL roles
 - **hivesense_owner** is able to modify the database tables, their content and modify schema.
 If used to start HiveSense